ArhanChaudhary/NAND/README.md

 ### Jack Introduction

 NAND boasts its own complete tech stack.
 As a consequence, NAND can only be programmed in Jack, its weakly typed object-oriented programming language.
-In layman's terms, Jack is C with Java's syntax and without types.
+In layman's terms, Jack is C with Java's syntax.

 Let's take the approach of example-based learning and dive right in.